Edelweiss Lodge and Resort

-Edelweiss Lodge and Resort is a U.S. Department of Defense owned recreation hotel in Garmisch-Partenkirchen, Germany.
-Located in the Bavarian Alps near the Austrian border, the facility opened in September 2004 at a cost of $80 million.
+Edelweiss Lodge and Resort is a U.S. Department of Defense owned recreation hotel in Garmisch-Partenkirchen, Germany operated by Armed Forces Recreation Centers.
+Located in the Bavarian Alps near the Austrian border, the facility opened in September 2004 at a cost of US$80 million.

 Due to international agreements, the use of the Commissary, Community Bank and PX/BX are limited to personnel assigned to US Forces in Europe and NATO ID card holders who have this privilege.
 This includes rationed items such as gas coupons.
 Gas prices are considerably higher compared to US standards.
 Military Post Offices may be used only by retirees who reside in Germany for over 30 days and who have Box R privileges with restrictions.
-Alpine Adventures is located in Edelweiss Lodge and Resort and has an array of Bavarian items, t-shirts and other souvenirs.
+Alpine Adventures is located in Edelweiss Lodge and Resort and has an array of Bavarian items and other souvenirs.

 History

 Edelweiss Lodge and Resort was built to replace a series of older Armed Forces Recreation Center (AFRC) hotels (General Patton Hotel and General Von Steuben in Garmisch-Partenkirchen).
 Other hotels throughout the AFRC Resort history included the now-demolished General Walker Hotel in Obersalzberg.